-Today, I want to share my learnings on a topic that is rampant in our Western culture, especially for my audience of professional women, as well as you mothers out there!
-In all of my studies in nutrition over this past year, one subject I did not really expect to learn much about was stress.
+Through all my studies in nutrition over this past year, one subject I didn't really expect to learn much about was stress.
 I mean, what does that have to do with nutrition anyway, right?
 WRONG!!!
 To my surprise, I learned just how great an impact this natural response can have on us, inside and out, from head to toe, and especially the middle!

 First, it’s important to understand that stress is natural.
 As a matter of fact, the word eustress means “good stress,” the kind that motivates us to take action.
 Distress, on the other hand, is the type of stress that we find ourselves in too often, unable to manage it, watching it wreak havoc on our health over time.